datafolklabs/cement/README.md

 #### Windows

-*Note that Windows development and support is not 100% complete.
+*Windows development and support is not 100% complete.
 Cement is known to run and work on Windows, however it is not a primary target for development and as such the setup is not as streamlined and currently has several known errors.*

 The following assumes you're running these two initial commands from a unix based system: